Xenon-s/js.device-reminder/README.md

-# js.device-reminder ioBroker "beta Script"
+# js.device-reminder: beta Script für ioBroker
 Dies ist ein beta-script zur Ermittlung und Auswertung von elektrischen Verbrauchen, die mittels Schalt-Mess-Aktoren in ioBroker überwacht werden.

 This is a beta script for the determination and evaluation of electrical consumption, which is monitored by means of switching / measuring actuators in ioBroker.